GuanceCloud/datakit/internal/export/doc/en/inputs/skywalking.md

 ---

-The SkyWalking Agent embedded in Datakit is used to receive, compute and analyze SkyWalking Tracing protocol data.
+The SkyWalking Agent embedded in DataKit is used to receive, compute and analyze SkyWalking Tracing protocol data.

 ## SkyWalking Doc {#doc}